Menace II Society: Production

 New Line Cinema announced the film on July 27, 1992.
 Rappers Spice 1 and Tupac Shakur were initially set to play Caine and Sharif, respectively.
-Originally, rapper MC Ren was set to play A-Wax, but later turned down the role when he joined the Nation of Islam in late 1992.
-MC Eiht replaced MC Ren's role as A-Wax.
+Spice 1 also claimed he was considered for O-Dog, but he lost out on an acting role for the film, due to communication errors with his manager.
+According to MC Eiht, rapper MC Ren was set to play A-Wax, but left after the Hughes brothers grew dissatisfied with his performance during screen tests.
+MC Eiht would ultimately be cast as A-Wax.
 The Hughes brothers were hired to direct the film after working with Shakur in the music video for "Brenda's Got a Baby."

 In 2023, Allen Hughes claimed that Eazy-E was initially supposed to play O-Dog.
 However, this would never happen as Hughes deemed Eazy-E "controlling."
+Ice Cube was also offered the role of O-Dog after portraying Doughboy in Boyz n the Hood, but he turned down the role to avoid being typecasted.

 Principal photography began in the Watts neighborhood of Los Angeles, with residents of Jordan Downs appearing as extras and the Grape Street Watts Crips working as security.
 However, Tupac and Spice 1 were fired shortly into filming, with director Allen Hughes stating that Shakur was causing trouble on the set.
 Shakur was angry for not being told why Sharif would turn Muslim.
 When Shakur was cast in the role of Sharif, described in the film as "an ex-knucklehead turned Muslim", he did not agree with how the character was written.
 While many of his rap music contemporaries were portraying roles similar to their gangsta rap personas, Sharif would have required Shakur to portray the character as a stoic and pious Muslim.
-According to MC Eiht, who played A-Wax in the film:

-My take on it was, everytime we got ready to rehearse, he had an opinion about his character…He wanted them to write in the script WHY he turned Muslim...Show me why I turned Muslim and they wouldn't do it and that's what angered him...You're not just going to give people that ideal that Tupac is just this yeah you know, "preach my brother", fuck that!

-Six months after the firing, Shakur assaulted Hughes, resulting in Shakur being found guilty of assault and battery.
+According to MC Eiht, who played A-Wax in the film:My take on it was, everytime we got ready to rehearse, he had an opinion about his character…He wanted them to write in the script WHY he turned Muslim...Show me why I turned Muslim and they wouldn't do it and that's what angered him...You're not just going to give people that ideal that Tupac is just this yeah you know, "preach my brother", fuck that!Six months after the firing, Shakur assaulted Hughes, resulting in Shakur being found guilty of assault and battery.
 Nonetheless, after Tupac's death, Allen Hughes praised the actor, stating "If 'Pac had been in the movie he would've outshined everyone."

 Reception

+Box office

+The film opened to $3,816,393 million in its debut weekend.
+It has grossed $27.9 million in the United States and Canada and $1.6 million internationally for a worldwide total of $29.5 million.